-Revenue recognition
+2. Revenue recognition

-Referring to Note 3.14 and Note 26 to the financial statements, Revenue of BDT 139.61 billion is recognised in the income statement of Grameenphone Ltd. This material item is subject to considerable inherent risk due to the complexity of the systems necessary for properly recording and identifying revenue and the impact of ever-changing business, price and tariff models (including tariff structures, customer loyalty rewards, and bundled subscription-based products).
+Referring to note # 26 to the financial statements, Revenue of BDT 143.07 billion is recognised in the statement of profit or loss and other comprehensive income of Grameenphone Ltd. This material item is subject to considerable inherent risk due to the complexity of the systems necessary for properly recording and identifying revenue and the impact of ever-changing business, price and tariff models (including tariff structures, customer loyalty rewards, and bundled subscription-based products).
 Against this background, the proper application of the accounting standards is considered to be complex and to a certain extent based on estimates and assumptions made by management.